EriksZviedrans/PHP-asynchronous-request/README.md

 It's easy way to call asynchronous request in PHP used magic method __call, PHP sockets and HTTP header.
-There we can call any php function where won't a response(callback), so, function dosen't have return.
+There we can call any php function where isn't a response(callback), so, function dosen't have a return.

 Just download or pull and let's try!